paulch42/lean-spec/md/TMI.md

 First some basic types that identify airports, flights and runways.
-There are rules around how these identifiers are formed, but for this specification it is sufficient that different identifiers can be distinguished.
+There are rules around how these identifiers are formed, but for this specification it is sufficient that different identifiers can be distinguished, so we use the core Lean type `String`.

 ### Designator of an Airport